Richard A. Gardner: Work and career

-Controversy
+Parental alienation syndrome

 Gardner has been accused by the Leadership Council on Child Abuse and Interpersonal Violence of expressing sympathy towards people with an attraction to minors.
-At the same time, he is said to harbor a disdain towards women.
 Further, he has been accused of devising his alienation theory "not based on any research but on his personal beliefs and biases, with an interest in providing a weapon for lawyers seeking to undermine a mother's credibility in court."
 He is said to have estimated deliberate false reporting among mothers at 90%, which experts have disputed, citing research commissioned by the United States Department of Justice that found an actual rate less than 2%.

 Gardner's observation of a "parental alienation syndrome" focused on how one parent may misuse the powers of socialization to turn a child against a once loved parent.
 Gardner's labeling of alienation processes as a "syndrome" remains controversial among psychiatrists, psychologists, and psychotherapists.
 PAS has not been recognized by the American Psychiatric Association or any other medical or professional association.
 It has been extensively criticized by scientists and jurists, who describe it as inadmissible in child custody hearings based on both science and law.
 Gardner asserted that PAS is scientifically valid and legally admissible.
 Proposals to include PAS in the Diagnostic and Statistical Manual of Mental Disorders have been controversial.
 PAS was not included in DSM-5.